RickStrahl/BlogPosts/2018-03/Creating-a-generic-Markdown-Page-Handler-in-ASP.NET-Core/CreatingAGenericMarkdownPageHandlerInAspNetCore.md

         DefaultFileNames = new List<string> { "index.md", "index.html" }
     });

+    // required for all Markdown features
     app.UseMarkdown();

     app.UseStaticFiles();

-    // the following enables MVC and Razor Pages app.UseRouting();
+    // the following enables MVC and Razor Pages -- needed only for Markdown Pages app.UseRouting();

+    // needed only for Markdown Pages
     app.UseEndpoints(endpoints =>
     {
         // endpoints.MapRazorPages();  // optional